There’s rough consensus around these birth year cutoffs for the four most recent American generations:

 The first step is to understand how these generations are different from previous ones – and how they aren’t.
 Many generational consultants will make statements about generational differences, but look carefully at their materials: How did they arrive at these conclusions?
 Saying Millennials experienced certain events, and thus have certain characteristics, is not data – it’s a wild guess.
 It’s also not enough to rely a poll taken on just one occasion – because then any differences could be due to age or generation, and it’s impossible to separate the two.
 Ideally, we should be comparing the generations at the same age, so we know that things have really changed.
 In this era of evidence-based management, managers need actual data on how the generations differ.

 Fortunately, there’s more and more data like this on generational differences in work attitudes.
-For example, in 2010 my colleagues and I published the first paper on generational differences in work attitudes in an over-time, nationally representative sample (link: http://jom.sagepub.com/content/36/5/1117.abstract).
-That, and how it applies to management, is central to the chapter on the workplace in Generation Me [https://www.amazon.com/Generation-Americans-Confident-Assertive-Entitled/dp/1476755566].
+For example, in 2010 my colleagues and I published the first paper on generational differences in work attitudes in an over-time, nationally representative sample.
+That, and how it applies to management, is central to the chapter on the workplace in Generation Me.

-There’s also a chapter on work attitudes in iGen [https://www.amazon.com/gp/product/1501151983/], detailing how they are different from Millennials and how best to manage them.
-If you’re interested in learning more about how your business can draw on these data – and, even more important – how to apply them to better recruit, retain, and manage this generation, click here [link to speaking page] for information about speaking engagements or here [link to consulting page] for information about personalized consulting on how generational differences impact marketing and advertising to Millennials and iGen.
+There’s also a chapter on work attitudes in iGen , detailing how they are different from Millennials and how best to manage them.
+If you’re interested in learning more about how you can use the data on generational differences to recruit, retain, and manage Millennials and iGen, click here.